 Most InTouch windows can be converted into a web page viewable in Internet Explorer.
 However, not all InTouch functionality is compatible with web technology.
-For more information on how InTouch windows are converted, see Chapter 3, Designing InTouch Application Windows for Wonderware Information Server
+For more information on how InTouch windows are converted, see Chapter 3, "Designing InTouch Application Windows."

-For general information about converted InTouch windows, including possible data sources, see Chapter 1, Introduction to the Win-XML Exporter
+For general information about converted InTouch windows, including possible data sources, see Chapter 1, "Introduction to the Win-XML Exporter."